babelyx4soonami/soonami-babelyx/README.md

   npm i
   ```

-- Download & Install HBuilderX from [https://www.dcloud.io/hbuilderx.html](https://www.dcloud.io/hbuilderx.html) .
-This is an IDE for Uni-App development.
+- Download & Install [HBuilderX](https://www.dcloud.io/hbuilderx.html).
+This is the official IDE for Uni-App development.
 - Launch HBuilderX, load this repo's folder as an project, click on the "Preview" button at the top-left corner, the webapp will be compiled and displayed within the IDE.
   ![alt text](hbuilderx.png)